yashamon/web2/index.md

 [Incompleteness for stably sound Turing machines][20]

 > > This was in development for quiet some time due to difficult underlying philosophical issues.
-The current version distills the main ideas a purely mathematical result - a Godel incompleteness type theorem for Turing machines satisfying a certain weakened condition of soundness, I call stable soundness.
+The current version distills the main ideas into a purely mathematical result - a Godel incompleteness type theorem for Turing machines satisfying a certain weakened condition of soundness, I call stable soundness.

 <!-- In construction -->
 <!-- Geometric cycles in secondary K-theory -->